dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T209: Questioning authority is a basic democratic right.
+### T209: Questioning authority is a fundamental right in a democracy.

 |Support|
 |---|